Quick Links

 Example in Practice

-The process begins with a student uploading a resume to the platform.
-With AI-generated content blocked, the resume represents authentic student work.
-The system immediately evaluates the document against job-specific criteria, identifying strengths and areas for improvement.
-During the check-in, the student revises the resume based on targeted feedback, refining the presentation of skills and experiences.
-In the final stage, students reflect on how AI suggestions enhanced their resumes for real-world applications, while staff observe that the process scales efficiently, supporting large cohorts without increasing manual grading workload.
+During the check-in, the student revises their resume based on targeted feedback.
+They refine the presentation of skills and experiences.
+In the final stage, students reflect on how AI suggestions and ATS insights (when enabled) enhanced their resumes for real-world applications.
+Staff observe that the process scales efficiently and supports large cohorts without increasing manual grading workload.
+Instructors retain full control over the balance between authentic student work and AI assistance.